Robert Zemsky of the Graduate School of Education says a student’s drive to be academically competitive is very similar to an athlete’s.

 Penn in the News

-Francis Bremer of the School of Arts and Sciences provides insights into the Pilgrims’ beliefs.
+Ian Lustick of the School of Arts and Sciences authors an op-ed on the war on terror.